mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 - S3 — is ready to help.
 Has more context than S2.
 - S4 — is ready to work independently.
 Has high level of confidence, the right skills and context.

-The most important thing is that based on where the person is currently, they want you to behave differently towards them.
-Don't forget people move between these categories over time!
+The most important thing is that based on where the person is currently, they _want you to behave differently towards them_.

-Here are some examples:
+Here are a few examples:

 - Someone is new to your codebase _and_ their career.
 They are almost definitely in S1 initially.
 You can help them progress to S2 quickly.
 Over time they should move to S3 and to S4.
 This can take a year or more.
 - An experienced engineer who just joined your company will be and S2 or even S3 on day one.
 They should quickly progress to S4.

-Note: The _same person_ can be S4 when it comes to React, S2 at Docker, S3 at public speaking.
+Note: The same person can be S4 when it comes to React, S2 at Docker, S3 at public speaking.
 That is, different levels of support are needed based on the task at hand!

 How do you understand in what group each person is?
 This should become obvious fairly quickly when working with them day to day — talking about technical problems, doing code review.
 When someone joins the team and you know little about them, give them a few small and very well-defined tasks.
 This way you quickly get a sense of whether they are S1, S2 or S3.